 Violations of these University policies will be assessed to the full range of disciplinary responses.
 In cases where a student is under the age of 21, parents or guardians may be notified with respect to the final disciplinary responses.
-Possible Sanctions - Informal Actions (may/may not be accompanied by formal action):
+Possible disciplinary for any violation of the Code of Conduct by a student include the following: